Rrtk2/MSB1015-Assignment-3/README.md

 #### Installation
 This script is ran in [Nextflow](https://www.nextflow.io/), which is Linux based.
 Many different methods can be used to run Linux in Windows, such as a virutal machine.
 However, in this example the [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/Windows/wsl/faq) is used.
 During installation restarting might be required, please do so and follow the instructions given in the interface.
-To install WSL, Java and Nextflow on Windows please follow these steps:
+To install WSL, Java and Nextflow on Windows please follow these steps 1 to 12.
+If these are installed then start at 13.

 ###### Ubuntu Linux
 1) Open Windows PowerShell as administator
 2) Run this line in PowerShell: `Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux`
-3) Run this line in PowerShell: `Invoke-WebRequest -Uri https://aka.ms/wsl-ubuntu-1604 -OutFile Ubuntu.appx -UseBasicParsin`
+3) Run this line in PowerShell: `Invoke-WebRequest -Uri https://aka.ms/wsl-ubuntu-1804 -OutFile Ubuntu.appx -UseBasicParsin`
 4) Run this line in PowerShell: `Add-AppxPackage .\Ubuntu.appx`
 5) When searching for "Ubuntu" in the search bar, an .exe file should be prompted.
-This program can be run to start Linux.
+This program can be run to start Linux, on first run the OS will be installed.

 ###### Java
 6) Optional: Start Ubuntu Linux (step 5)